greenarmor/datu/README.md

 ## Core Principles

 1. **Transparency by Design** – Every transaction is visible, verifiable, and immutable.
-2. **Citizen Oversight** – Every wallet holder represents a voice in public accountability.
+2. **Citizen Leadership** – Everyday contributors set the platform vision and hold institutions accountable.
-3. **Government Partnership** – Built to enhance (not replace) public institutions.
+3. **Government as Enabler** – Public agencies facilitate legal clarity, infrastructure, and security without controlling the network.
-4. **Open Governance** – Decisions and validations are community-driven and auditable.
+4. **Open, Crowdsourced Governance** – Decisions and validations are community-driven, auditable, and accessible to new contributors.
 5. **Global Standardization** – Designed to integrate with international transparency protocols.

 ---